hackle/blog-rust/raw/blog-rewrite-in-rust.md

 7 |   move |name: &str| format!("{:?} {:?}", prefix, name)
 ```

 But the suggestion is also very clear: `prefix` cannot be used in the returned closure as it does not live long enough to match the lifetime of the closure (which is to be used by the caller who may decide when to use the closure).
 The fix is fairly simple in this case, we need to follow the error message and make the closure `move |name: &str| format!("{:?} {:?}", prefix, name)`.
+Rust is bossy, and I must listen.

 ## closure == closure?
 No such thing

-How about returning functions of the same type?
+How about returning functions (closures, you know) of the same type?
 Consider this curried `double_or_nothing` function,

 ```rust
 fn double_or_nothing(double: bool) -> impl Fn(i32) -> i32 {